anweshapalit99/mui-movie-app/README.md

 The app is hosted using github pages and can be found here https://anweshapalit99.github.io/mui-movie-app/

-P.S : A lot of inline styles using the MUI library should be present in the code, the presence of it is acknowledged, and I plan to move them seperately in later commits.
+P.S : A lot of inline styles using the MUI library should be present in the code, the presence of it is acknowledged, and I plan to move them out seperately in later commits.